libretime/libretime/docs/multipass.md

 sudo service airtime_analyzer start
 ```

-The IP address of your new VM can be found by running `multipass list`.
-Copy and paste it into your web browser to access the LibreTime interface.
+Copy and paste the VM's IP address into your web browser to access the LibreTime interface.

 You can stop the VM with `multipass stop ltTEST` and restart with `multipass start ltTEST`.
 If you want to delete the image and start again, run `multipass delete ltTEST && multipass purge`.